 Selina: [Scoffs] Now you are just overcompensating.

 - In Game Grumps, at the end of their Ninja Breadman episode Egoraptor explains how when he was younger (as an ironic jab against bullies accusing him and his friends of being gay) he and his friends formed The D-Club which consisted mostly of just showing each other their penises and going "Yep, still not gay."
-A rather bizarre use of this trope, and one which Danny was convinced was still very homoerotic.
-They spend an entire episode of Katamari Damacy debating whether or not The D-Club was actually gay, though Danny seemed to just be playing devil's advocate because he found Arin's flustered defenses hilarious.
+A rather bizarre use of this trope and one which Danny was convinced was still very homoerotic.
+They spent an entire episode of Katamari Damacy debating whether or not The D-Club was actually gay, though Danny seemed to just be playing devil's advocate because he found Arin's flustered defenses hilarious.
 It didn't help Arin's case that he admitted that wieners had touched at some point.

 - Since Static Shock couldn't show Richie being gay, they used this to help get that facet of his character across.
 (Confirmed by Word of God.)